schwarzbox/Fct/README.md

 range - return table with numbers.

-repl - replicate item and return table of items.
+repl - replicate item n-times and return table of items.

 split - convert string or number to the table.